isc-projects/isc-dnssec-guide/src/signing.rst

 To apply the policy, we need to run ``dnssec-keymgr``.
 Since this does not read the ``named`` configuration file, it relies on the presence of at least one key file for a zone to tell it that the zone is DNSSEC-enabled.
-So if they don't already exist, we first need to create a key file for each zone.
+If a key file does not already exist, we first need to create one for each zone.
 We can do that either by running ``dnssec-keygen`` to create a key file for each zone [2]_, or by specifying the zones in question on the command line.
-We will do the
+Here, we do the
 latter:

 ::